Galamrani/BlogWebsite/README.md

 - `/compose`: Create and add new blog posts.
 - `/omission`: View and remove blog posts using their titles.
 - `/posts/:postName`: View individual blog posts based on their titles.

-## Contributing

-Contributions are welcome!
-Feel free to submit pull requests or report issues in the [Issues](https://github.com/yourusername/dynamic-blog-website/issues) section.